-Delivering an understanding of elevation and landforms, an elevation profile in the description of a two-dimensional cross-sectional landscape view.
+An elevation profile is the description of a two-dimensional, cross-sectional landscape view.
 It provides a side view of a terrain elevation along a line drawn between locations on the map.

 1. Click on the line string tool from the toolbox on the right side of the map.
 Draw a line across any part of the map for which you would like to check the cross-section elevation.